Natural Remedies for UTIs |

 Cranberries

 Cranberries can be added to your regular diet pretty easily.
 They are great dried as a plain snack or sprinkled into yogurt, salads, or as part of a “trail mix.”
 Cranberries are also easy to find in capsule form – but be sure to check the ingredients out first!
-It can be taken in powdered form and mixed into smoothies or applesauce.
-Cranberries are used in tinctures such as Earthley’s UT Relief.
+It can be taken in powdered form (like Earthley’s Super Food Powder) and mixed into smoothies or applesauce.
+Cranberries can be used in tinctures like in Earthley’s UT Relief.

 Vitamin D